 For important information about staying safe while enjoying Kejimkujik National Park and National Historic Site, see the topics below.

-*As of November 1st, facilities, roads and trails are not maintained.
+*As of November 1st, the majority of facilities, roads and trails are not maintained.
 Parks Canada does not provide emergency services or safety patrols, and visitors must be self-sufficient in dealing with any emergency that may occur.
 By choosing to enter the park, visitors assume all legal and actual risks absolutely.
-Get more information on accessing Kejimkujik in the winter.

 Safety is everyone’s responsibility.
 At Parks Canada, we do our part to make sure you can have a safe visit by assessing the risks, managing hazards, and making sure that safety information is freely available to everyone.
 You can do your part as visitors by making sure you seek out the information you need to stay safe and make well informed decisions while enjoying these special places.
 Visit our websites and stop at a visitor center to speak with our employees for the most up to date information.
 Make sure you are fully prepared for whatever activities you choose to participate in so you can have a safe, enjoyable and memorable visit.